October 9, 2022

-Here’s another feature that previously was available only for paying customers of Universal Analytics.
+Here’s another feature that was previously available only for paying customers of Universal Analytics.

 If a visitor lands on your site from a paid ad, then later comes via Google Search and converts – which traffic source should get the credit for that conversion?
 Paid ad?
 Organic search?
 Both?

 In Universal Analytics, the default attribution model of the last non-direct click.
 And it applied to all reports.
-There were some particular reports where you could switch between the models but that’s about it.
+There were some particular reports where you could switch between the models, but that’s about it.

 Google Analytics 4’s default attribution model is called data-driven.
 This kind of attribution distributes credit for the conversion based on data for each conversion event.
 It’s different from the other models because it uses your account’s data to calculate the actual contribution of each click interaction.

-This is another place where more complex algorithms are used and they decide which traffic sources should get a particular amount of credit for the conversion.
+This is another place where more complex algorithms are used, and they decide which traffic sources should get a particular amount of credit for the conversion.
 This means that the results on one GA4 property will very likely be different from another property.